eureka-cpu/wacc/notes/src/chapter_1/chapter_1.md

 I switched to an x86_64-linux laptop after pushing to a new repo, cloned it and ran `nix develop`, checked against the book's setup checker and I'm good to go.

+## Lexer

+Ok, so I finished my lexer according to the spec in the book, in Rust.
+It said to trim whitespace and use a match expression combined with regex to collect tokens.
+I don't really like that at all if I'm being honest, so I made a small compromise.
+To retain the spans I just use a mutable counter to track the current position, and the `regex` crate combined with generative macros for pattern matching.
+I still think this looks pretty bad, but I'm not sure how to make it better using regex.
+I hope the book offers other solutions, but if not I'll have a look through some other lexers and try to come up with a better solution.
+This one just feels sort of overly verbose, and wasteful of cycles.
+I do feel proud of what's there though, because matching on regex isn't supported natively in rust, and I was able to find a way around it using macros.
+I also feel a bit disappointed in the way I collected the tokens, I was really hoping I could use a `Token` trait object to avoid using extra enums.

 ## Problems

 - `return_2` doesn't execute